superbvue/SuperBVue/README.md

-# SuperBoostrapVue
+# SuperBVue

-**SuperBoostrapVue** gives you a set of accessible and composable [Vue](https://v3.vuejs.org/) components/UI that you can use to build your favourite applications and sites with [Bootstrap v5](https://getbootstrap.com/).
+**SuperBVue** gives you a set of accessible and composable [Vue](https://v3.vuejs.org/) components/UI that you can use to build your favourite applications and sites with [Bootstrap v5](https://getbootstrap.com/).

 ## Looking for the documentation?
 Head over here =>